saucelabs-training/demo-js/webdriverio/appium-app/best-practices/README.md

-# WebdriverIO Native App Best Practices, including the use of Page Objects
+# WebdriverIO Native App Best Practices

 This folder contains best practices for WebdriverIO Native App testing:

+- for Android Emulators/Real Devices and iOS Simulators/Real Devices
+- Fully W3C compliant
 - in Async Mode
 - with TypeScript
 - including the use of Page Objects.